-Construction generates on-road vehicle emissions from vehicle usage for workers and vendors commuting to and from the site.
-The number of workers and vendor trips are presented below in Table 3-2.
-It should be noted that for Vendor Trips, specifically, CalEEMod only assigns Vendor Trips to the Building Construction phase.
+Construction generates on-road vehicle emissions from vehicle usage for workers, vendors, and haul trucks commuting to and from the site.
+The number of worker, vendor, and hauling trips are presented below in Table 3-2.
+Worker trips are based on CalEEMod defaults.
+It should be noted that for vendor trips, specifically, CalEEMod only assigns vendor trips to the Building Construction phase.
 Vendor trips would likely occur during all phases of construction.
-As such, the CalEEMod defaults for Vendor Trips have been adjusted based on a ratio of the total vendor trips to the number of days of each subphase of activity.
+As such, the CalEEMod defaults for vendor trips have been adjusted based on a ratio of the total vendor trips to the number of days of each subphase of activity.

-Worker Trips Vendor Trips Hauling Trips Construction Activity Per Day Per Day Per Day 2 Site Preparation 18 0 33 9 Grading 16 Building Construction 183 60 0 0 15 0 Paving Architectural Coating 37 0 0
+Worker Trips Vendor Trips Hauling Trips Construction Activity Per Day Per Day Per Day Site Preparation 18 1 0 2 0 Grading 15 Building Construction 45 15 0 20 Paving/Roadway Construction 23 0 9 0 Architectural Coating 0